folio-org/stripes/doc/adding-permissions.md

 # Adding new permissions to FOLIO UI modules

 We often need to add new permissions to FOLIO UI modules, then continue developing front-end code that uses those permissions.
 But for the permissions to become usable, they must be added to the running system.
-The traditional approach to solving his has been to wait for Wayne to build a new VM with the updated module descriptors.
+The traditional approach to solving this has been to wait for Wayne to build a new VM with the updated module descriptors.
 But there is an easy way to add the permissions to a local FOLIO installation.

 ## Add the permissions to the package file.